quasar1357/24_IN_P1/Java_SyntaxGuide/14_Interfaces.md

 # Interfaces

-- **Interfaces** are similar to abstract superclasses, but they can't have any implementation, only method headers.
+- **Interfaces** are similar to abstract superclasses, but they can't have any implementation, only method headers
-- They are used to define a **set of methods** that a class must implement, thereby **ensuring a certain behavior**.
+- They are used to define a **set of methods** that a class must implement, thereby **ensuring a certain behavior**
-- To do so, they typically contain **abstract methods**, which are implemented by the class that implements the interface (*see chapter [13_Inheritance](./13_Inheritance.md) for details on abstract methods*).
+- To do so, they typically contain **abstract methods**, which are implemented by the class that implements the interface (*see chapter [13_Inheritance](./13_Inheritance.md) for details on abstract methods*)
 - Methods in interfaces are by default `public` and `abstract`, and these **keywords can be omitted** when defining them in the interface.

 ## Defining interfaces